 Other monitoring devices can measure, record, and transmit additional healthcare data such as weight, blood pressure, and blood-oxygen levels.
-Many of these data points give physicians the information they need to detect a number of potential issues.
+Many of these data points give physicians the information they need to detect several potential issues.
 It’s enough to identify shortness of breath, dehydration, an abnormal heart rhythm, fluid retention, early signs of pneumonia, and reactions to medication.

 As technology evolves and demand grows from patients and providers, the categories of data that can be monitored from afar will continue to grow.
-Already there are diabetic patients who benefit from having their glucose levels remotely monitored, and implantable cardioverter-defibrillators and pacemakers can be tracked for patients with heart conditions.
+Some diabetic patients already benefit from having their glucose levels remotely monitored.
+Also, implantable cardioverter-defibrillators and pacemakers can be tracked for patients with heart conditions.
 The kind of information that can be monitored can only be expected to grow.

 Increasing Reimbursements for Providers

-Despite its many benefits, RPM has struggled to attract providers until the last few years.
+Despite its many benefits, Remote Patient Monitoring has struggled to attract providers until the last few years.
 That is largely because, until recently, there was no third-party reimbursement available.
 Although each state and each private insurance company has different rules, RPM reimbursements are becoming more common across the board.
 Rule changes have also made more activities related to RPM eligible for reimbursement.

-This overall improvement began in 2018 when the Centers for Medicare and Medicaid Services (CMS) removed restrictions and began reimbursing for RPM under a new CPT code.
+This overall improvement began in 2018 when the Centers for Medicare and Medicaid Services (CMS) removed restrictions and began reimbursing for Remote Patient Monitoring under a new CPT code.
 These are the standardized codes used to identify what professional medical services have been provided.
 Three more codes were added in 2019, and another two in 2020.
-Each of these changes have made more categories of RPM-related activity reimbursable.
+Each of these changes has made more categories of RPM-related activity reimbursable.

 Under the current CMS rules, providers can be reimbursed for remote-monitoring equipment, set-up of equipment, patient education, and ongoing management.
-Providers have a greater incentive to incorporate RPM into their healthcare offerings now that Medicaid and Medicare cover such approaches.
+Providers have a greater incentive to incorporate Remote Patient Monitoring into their healthcare offerings now that Medicaid and Medicare cover such approaches.
 More states and private insurers are also providing telemedicine coverage.
 These changes could truly not have come at a better time.

 Importance of Remote Patient Monitoring During COVID-19

-RPM, as well as telehealth in general, have been heavily-discussed topics of late due to COVID-19.
-Many of us have likely had our first telehealth experience while in quarantine.
+Remote Patient Monitoring, as well as telehealth in general, have been heavily-discussed topics of late due to COVID-19.
+Many of us have had our first telehealth experience while in quarantine.
 Not only are providers implementing telehealth solutions to their patients right now—some are using RPM to monitor their patients who have tested positive for the virus.

 In reaction to the coronavirus and its impacts, the FDA has allowed for expanded use of devices to remotely monitor patients.
 While these guidance restrictions will only last during the COVID-19 pandemic, their use will hopefully open the door for increased remote patient monitoring possibilities.